 Snack break?
 Stop in at the historic Beckie’s Café in Union Creek, located 15 minutes north, for a giant slice of their gooey huckleberry pie.
-Hop out for a 2-mile trek starting at the Natural Bridge Loop in Union Creek and see how the Rogue River disappears underground into a 250-foot lava tube — a truly impressive sight.
+Hop out for a quick stretch along the accessible quarter-mile loop trail at the Rogue River Gorge Viewpoint — a truly impressive sight.

 Follow Highway 62 as it veers to the right towards Crater Lake, or take a detour onto Highway 230, where you can access even more stunning Southern Oregon waterfalls.

 At Crater Lake, drive the 33-mile rim and stop at the viewpoints along way to gaze at the deepest, bluest lake in America.
 There are a number of accessible trails and picnic areas, including Vidae Falls, the 2-mile Plaikni Falls Trail and Godfrey Glen Trail, a 1-mile loop.
-Time permitting, don’t miss the mile-long hike from the rim down to Cleetwood Cove, where you can fish, take boat tours to Wizard Island and even spend the day swimming.
+Time and weather permitting, don’t miss the mile-long hike from the rim down to Cleetwood Cove, where you can fish, take boat tours to Wizard Island and even spend the day swimming.
 (Note: These activities at Crater Lake are accessible between July and September, due to snow.)

 Day 3: Rafting and burgers

 Today, prepare the family for an exhilarating trip whitewater rafting on the Wild and Scenic Rogue River, which marks its 50th anniversary in 2018.
 Rogue Rafting Company and other outfitters offer full or half-day guided trips (May through September) through class IV rapids, suitable for age 8 and up — mild enough for novices but still plenty of thrills for experienced river rats.
 Trips along the Upper Rogue River depart from Gold Hill and continue for seven miles of pristine waterway, with a chance to see plenty of wildlife above and below — osprey, eagles, beaver, otters, salmon and the occasional turtle or black bear.